Annual Newsletter 2014

 Career Prospects for Statisticians are looking good.
 See the Bureau of Labor Statistics' Occupational Outlook for statisticians and for actuaries.

 Joshua Tebbs and recent graduate Chris McMahan (Ph.D.
-2012) have been honored with the 2014 Outstanding Statistical Application Award to be presented at the Joint Statistical Meetings.
+2012) have been honored with the 2014 Outstanding Statistical Application Award presented at the Joint Statistical Meetings.
 This prestigious award is based on (1) the impact of the statistical application in addressing a significant problem in a substantive field and (2) the ingenuity and or novelty of the statistical treatment of the problem.
 The application is described in a Biometrics article, "Two-stage hierarchical group testing for multiple

 infections with applications to the Infertility Prevention Project" written by Josh, Chris, and Chris Bilder of Nebraska.